How to Make Changes to the FAFSA

 How do you make corrections?

 The easiest way to make changes to mistakes is online.
-Visit www.fafsa.ed.gov, log in, and visit My FAFSA and click “Make FAFSA Corrections.”
-These changes cannot be made until after the application has been processed.
-An alternative to online changes would be marking changes to the SAR form and submitting it to the address on the form or contacting the college and asking them for assistance making corrections.
+Visit www.StudentAid.gov, and follow the instructions for correcting your FAFSA.
+These changes CANNOT be made UNTIL AFTER the application has been processed.
+An alternative to online changes would be marking changes to the FAFSA Submission Summary and submitting it to the address on the form or contacting the college and asking them for assistance making corrections.
+You may also choose to contact the colleges you’ve applied to directly to make the appropriate changes.

 What about the student applying to a long list of colleges?

-In today’s world of online college applications, student’s are not limited to submitting applications to 1, 2, or 3 colleges.
-Today’s students can submit to 20, 30, or 40.
-(Please do NOT submit to 30 or 40 schools!)
+In today’s world of online college applications, students are not limited to submitting applications to 1, 2, or 3 colleges.
+Today’s students can submit to 20, 30, or 40 — even if we don’t recommend applying to 40 schools!

-The FAFSA form has space for 10 colleges to receive the information.
-If a student has more than 10, list the favorite 10 first (maybe the ones with the earliest financial aid deadlines?), and then submit it.
+The 2024-25 FAFSA form has space for 20 colleges to receive the information (10 on the PDF version).
+If a student has more than the allotted number, list their colleges of choice first (maybe the ones with the earliest financial aid deadlines?), and then submit it.

-After the SAR is received, go back into the FAFSA as a returning user, delete the original 10, and add up to 10 more.
-If the financial information is updated at that point (remember the snapshot in time?), the first 10 schools that have already received the information will not be notified of changes.
+After your FAFSA Submission Summary is received, go back into the FAFSA as a returning user, delete the original schools listed, and add more to complete your list.
+If the financial information is updated at that point (remember the snapshot in time?), the first schools you submitted your FAFSA information to will have already received the information, and will not be notified of changes.

 Making changes to the FAFSA does not need to be difficult.
 Pay attention to the details, and follow the necessary steps in the process.
 Remember the college’s financial aid office has probably heard every possible question.
 Reach out to them when in doubt.